msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Hide notices of pending callback activation requests;
 * Hide sidebar in payment method settings screen;
 * More features coming soon;
-* By purchasing the PRO add-on you get the following:
+* By purchasing the PRO add-on, you get the following:
 	* All the features described above;
 	* Premium technical support (conditions apply);
 	* Contribution to the continued development of the solution;